dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 trigger a workflow run if the triggering criteria is met.
 It can run multiple jobs in parallel or serially depending on dependency rules that can be set.
 Each job can run a series of commands or scripts called steps.
-Job steps can include "actions" with can be used to perform tasks.
+Job steps can include "actions" which can be used to perform tasks.
 Many useful actions are provided by GitHub and external collaborators.
 Developers can also write their own custom actions to perform complex tasks to simplify a workflow.